lorstevens/liri-node-app/README.md

 When a user types "my-tweets", the application will retrieve my most recent, 20 Twitter tweets.

 **Spotify API:**
-When a user types "spotify-this-song <SONG NAME>", the application will retrieve the following:
+When a user types "spotify-this-song SONG NAME", the application will retrieve the following:

 - Artist(s)
 - The song's name